kilowhat/kilowhat.net/flarum-extensions-audit.md

 ## Changelog

+### Version 1.3.0 - October 20, 2020

+- Add compatibility with Flarum beta 14.
+- Add missing text for `post.approved` action.
+- Add `reason` information to `post.flagged` action.
+- Only log `post.flagged` for flags submitted by users (no longer logs flag creation by Approval/Akismet).
+- Add `post.dismissed_flags` action.

+This version cannot be installed on Flarum beta 13.
+It will automatically install when you upgrade to Flarum beta 14 by following the official release guide.

 ### Version 1.2.2 - July 16, 2020

 - <span class="pro-badge">pro only</span> Fix PHP Warning being issued during permission change.